Skip to Content

 Petrified wood is much harder than regular wood and cannot be easily scratched.
 Try scratching the surface of the specimen with a sharp object such as a nail, a knife, or a piece of glass.

 If the specimen is easily scratched, it may not be real petrified wood.
-For a detailed guideline on how to make a Scratch test, you may refer to the article Performing Scratch Test on Rocks (Follow These 8 Steps).
+For a detailed guideline on making a Scratch test, refer to the article Performing Scratch Test on Rocks (Follow These 8 Steps).

 Weight test